spatialos/UnrealGDKStarterProject/README.md

+# This project is deprecated and no longer used.
+Please visit [here](https://docs.improbable.io/unreal/latest/) for the latest on the GDK for Unreal

 # SpatialOS GDK for Unreal Starter Project

 * **LICENSE:** Use of the contents of this repository is subject to the [license](LICENSE.md)